 In addition to these large-scale employers, Mesa has a thriving economy built on a variety of small businesses.
-Regardless of a person's skillset, there is opportunity within Mesa.
-With the addition of nearby Phoenix – the sixth largest city in America – job prospects for those moving to Mesa are very bright.
+Regardless of a person’s skill set, there are opportunities within Mesa.
+With the addition of nearby Phoenix – the sixth-largest city in America – job prospects for those moving to Mesa are very bright.

 What to do in Mesa

 When it comes to filling the leisure hours, Mesa has plenty to offer.
-Surrounded by Sonoran desert with the Superstition Mountains to the east, Mesa is the outdoor enthusiasts dream.
-Whether that involves hiking or riding through the mountains, tackling the desert in an ATV, exploring the Tonto National Forest or cooling off at one of Mesa's three recreational lakes, it's all right here every day of the week.
+Surrounded by the Sonoran desert with the Superstition Mountains to the east, Mesa is the outdoor enthusiasts’ dream.
+Whether that involves hiking or riding through the mountains, tackling the desert in an ATV, exploring the Tonto National Forest, or cooling off at one of Mesa’s three recreational lakes, it’s all right here every day of the week.

 Mesa’s cultural and artistic heart is Mesa Arts Center – Arizona’s largest art education center.
 Featuring five separate art galleries, a performing arts center, and a rotating series of installations, the Mesa Arts Center is one of the nation’s leading artistic incubators.
 Mesa’s appreciation and support of the arts extend beyond just the Arts Center.
 Mesa’s Main Street is lined with no less than 40 permanent sculptures for everyone to enjoy.